Custom Tools and Prompts

 We love Langchain and think it has a very compelling suite of tools.
 In order to handle these tools, Langchain requires textual inputs and outputs, even when working with different modalities.
 This is often the serialized version (i.e., saved to disk) of the objects.

 We would love to have better support.
-If you would like to help, please open an issue and share what you have in mind.
+If you would like to help, please and share what you have in mind.